 Should our Education Center discuss alternative options with students and instructors for in-person training?

-Instructors and students should discuss postponing training/certification.
-We recognize that the work that you do is incredibly important and training is a key part of keeping others in your community alive and well, but we strongly suggest that you do everything possible to mitigate risks to yourself and others by closely following guidance offered by the CDC and WHO and your local health officials.
-If you wish to reinforce the cognitive components of any of our emergency care courses, we suggest utilizing our online Interactive courses at this time.
+Yes, instructors and students should discuss available options including virtual options or postponing or delaying the in-person skills testing components of the training/certification.
+We recognize that the work that you do is incredibly important and that training is a key part of keeping others in your community alive and well, but we strongly suggest that you do everything possible to mitigate the risks to yourself and others by closely following guidance offered by the

+Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and your local health officials.
+If you wish to reinforce the cognitive components of any of our emergency care courses, we suggest utilizing our online interactive courses.

 To stay up-to-date on the latest information, please visit the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) websites.
 If you have questions regarding a special training circumstance, please contact our Membership Office at 978-639-3590 (ext.
 4).

 Thank you for doing your part to help keep our communities safe.
-Please do your absolute best to keep yourself safe, as well.

-*Last Updated: 3/19/2020
+**Last Updated: 7/1/2020